 Although the Cayman Islands Companies Law does not specifically set out the duties of directors, it does include various obligations which are offences if they are breached.
 These include authorising payments out of capital for redemptions or repurchases of a fund’s own shares when the company is insolvent and failure to maintain proper books of account.
 The BVI Business Companies Act, 2004 (BCA) codifies the duties of a director under BVI law and applies equally to executive and non-executive directors and applies even where a director has not been properly appointed to the board.
 The duties of directors under the BCA overlap with their common law duties and include (a) a duty to act honestly and in good faith, (b) a duty to act for a proper purpose, (c) a duty to exercise care diligence and skill of a reasonable director and (c) a duty to disclose an interest in a transaction.
 The BCA also allows directors to rely upon the register of members, books, records and financial statements and other information prepared or supplied by employees, professional advisers or experts and other directors subject to a reasonable belief of competence and the director acting in good faith, making proper inquiry and not having knowledge that his or her reliance is unwarranted.

 Directors of Cayman funds which are regulated by the Cayman Islands Monetary Authority (CIMA) are also expected to follow the statement of guidance for regulated mutual funds issued by CIMA in 2014 which sets out various principles and guidance on the minimum expectations for sound governance of regulated funds.
-We will be looking in more detail in another blog at the principles which apply under the statement of guidance, many of which are common practice for well run funds.
+We will be looking in more detail in another article at the principles which apply under the statement of guidance, many of which are common practice for well run funds.
 The Financial Services Commission (FSC) in the BVI has not issued similar guidelines although directors of BVI funds are likely to be held to the same or very similar standards.
 In Cayman, directors of regulated funds must also be registered or licensed with CIMA under the Directors Registration and Licensing Law (DRLL) before they are appointed as a director.
 In the BVI, only a director of a public fund must be approved in advance of being appointed.
 A director of any other fund can be appointed without prior approval, although notice must be provided to the FSC following the appointment.

 Directors are usually entitled under a fund’s articles of association to be indemnified by the fund for breach of duty.
 This is usually limited though where the director has been fraudulent or dishonest or there’s been wilful neglect or default in the fulfilment of their duties.
 In the BVI, the director must have acted honestly and in good faith and in what he or she believed to be the best interest of the company in order to benefit from any indemnity.
 In one of the most well known recent Cayman cases, Weavering Macro Fixed Income Fund Limited (in liquidation), the Court of Appeal in Cayman confirmed that the test for wilful neglect is whether the person knows that he is committing and intends to commit a breach of duty, or is recklessly careless whether or not the act is a breach of duty.
 Whether there has been wilful neglect and, in the BVI, whether the director has acted honestly and in good faith, will depend on the facts and evidence of each particular case.